 The Real Meaning of Sunglasses

-In 2013, the American Optometric Association (AOA) did a study that found only 40 percent of consumers wore sunglasses to protect their eyes from sun damage.
-Only 28 percent said “UV protection is the most important factor when purchasing sunglasses.”
-Another study conducted by the AOA stated that “only 21 percent of parents purchased their child’s first pair of sunglasses before the infant’s first birthday.”
+In 2013, the American Optometric Association (AOA) found that only 40 percent of consumers wore sunglasses to protect their eyes from sun damage.
+Only 28 percent said, “UV protection is the most important factor when purchasing sunglasses.”
+Another study conducted by the AOA stated that “only 21 percent of parents purchased their child’s first pair of eyeglasses before the infant’s first birthday.”
 Eye health is important from the first exposure to the sun’s rays.
 Young to not-so-young, everyone should have a good, protective pair of sunglasses that keep their eyes out of harm’s way.